MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 - Data leakage. https://machinelearningmastery.com/data-leakage-machine-learning/.
 - Online training frequency. https://huyenchip.com/2022/01/02/real-time-machine-learning-challenges-and-solutions.html#towards-continual-learning.

-# 08) Ad Click Prediction on Social Platforms
+# Chapter 08) Ad Click Prediction on Social Platforms

 1) "Online advertising allows advertisers to bid and place their advertisements (ads) on a platform for measurable responses such as impressions, clicks, and conversions.
 Displaying relevant ads to users is a fundamental for many online platforms such as Google, Facebook, and Instagram."